IKE Platform

 - Graph — dependency order with direct dependencies.

-- Status — branch, SHA, clean/uncommitted per subproject.
+- Status — branch, SHA, clean/uncommitted per member.

 - Cascade — downstream rebuild impact of components with uncommitted changes.